Combinatorics of orbit configuration spaces: Symmetric arrangements

 Equivalently, the restriction of $\Conf_n^G(X\setminus S)$ to any sufficiently small ball is isomorphic to a product of such orbit configuration spaces. \end{theorem} \begin{remark} This observation is striking for the following two reasons: \begin{enumerate} \item The local picture involves orbit configuration spaces for groups \emph{different} from $G$, and possibly different actions on $\R^d$ at every point. \item One could not have avoided the difficulty of this description by removing a set of `bad' points, as is typically done with non-free actions.
 This is since neighborhoods of these points record their bad behavior.
 The entire description of our posets $\D(G,S)$ was necessary, and before this work, the local structure described in Theorem \ref{thm:localarr} was generally unknown.
 This is while a description like above is rather important and comes up in applications, e.g. using the Leray spectral sequence for $\M(G,X)\into X^n$ for complete $X$. \end{enumerate} \end{remark}

 Let $\M[p]$ denote the complement of $\A[p]$ inside a small open ball.
-Sinec $\A[p]$ is a linear subspace arrangement, the work of Goresky--MacPherson \cite{GM} ties together the cohomology of $\M[p]$ with the Whitney homology of the interval:
+Since $\A[p]$ is a linear subspace arrangement, the work of Goresky--MacPherson \cite{GM} ties together the cohomology of $\M[p]$ with the Whitney homology of the interval:

 \begin{remark}[\textbf{Realizability}] A central question in matroid theory is whether a geometric lattice is realizable by an arrangement of hyperplanes over a field.
 Dowling \cite{Dowling1973} completely settled this for his lattices: he showed that $\D(G)$ is realizable over $\C$ if and only if $G$ is cyclic, and changing the field amounts to putting restrictions on which cyclic groups are allowed.